-I get a lot of questions about adding honey to handmade soap.
+I get a lot of questions about how to add honey to handmade soap.
 A lot of soap makers recognize the benefits of honey in soap, but want to know when to add it and how much to add.

 - Antimicrobial – prevents the growth of certain bacteria

 - Humectant or Hygroscopic – absorbs moisture from the air.
 Humectants are used in cosmetic products to help moisturize and smooth the skin.
 Honey does that naturally.

 - Antioxidant – by destroying free radicals, antioxidants on the skin will help protect the skin from sun damage and help it look younger longer.

 - Dry or Damaged Skin – because of its antioxidant and humectant properties, honey soap is great for dry or damaged skin.